 3.1 Start speaking with other learners and nativesConnect to speakers through email, Skype, or Google Hangouts.
 Practice Chinese through live conversation at every opportunity!

 Tip!
 Join Chinese groups on Facebook to find a partner.

 3.3 Listen to Chinese radio or music

-I am Adam and I originally come from Czech Republic, small but adorable country in the heart of Europe.
-I started to learn languages in kindergarten and since then I am big language enthusiast.
+I am Adam and I originally come from the Czech Republic, a small but adorable country in the heart of Europe.
+I started to learn languages in kindergarten and since then I am a big language enthusiast.
 Besides my native language, which is Czech, I can also speak Spanish, German, English and partly Chinese.
 However, I am also in the process of mastering Russian.
 It took me lots of time to manage each of the languages mentioned, therefore, I wanted to share all the methods, tips and tricks that I developed over time with people who might find it useful.

 Mail: email@example.com or firstname.lastname@example.org